TIBHannover/Rapid-Collaborative-Health-Publishing/README.md

 Objective: ‘Free up health knowledge held in professionals and workforce for use in public health and COVID-19 emergency’

+## News

+### Joining EU Virus Sprint with ContentMine

+ContentMine for the EU hackathon (2020-04-24:26) on COVID.
+Team "ContentMine" under http://euvsvirus.org.
+Organise volunteers and lend help where needed and explore ContentMine/openVirus use for 'Global Contact Tracing Sprint'.

 ## Publications media created

 ### Crisis management